mmurphysylla/project2/README.md

     -   Contains the file for our exploratory data analysis: `EDA.qmd`

-    -   Contains the file for our overall analysis:
+    -   Contains the file for our overall analysis: `mainanalysis.qmd`

 -   **README.md**